hi-jin/IrvineTechHub_Arxiv_DataAnalysis/README.md

+# Analyzing Trends on the `arXiv` Website

 ## Introduction

-### purpose: The reason for analyzing `arxiv` webpage

-If you're a researcher, you've used the arxiv website.
-I always follow the trend topic, but I couldn't confirm it as true even if I felt that the topic was a trend.
-I wanted to check the thesis trend through a survey on the number of papers by keyword.
+### Purpose: Analyzing Trends on the `arXiv` Website

+As a researcher, staying abreast of the latest trends and developments in your field is crucial.
+While the arXiv website serves as a vital repository for this purpose, discerning emerging trends from the volume of publications can be challenging.
+This analysis aims to survey the proliferation of papers across various keywords, providing a data-driven overview of evolving research interests and technological advancements.

 ### data structure:
 ```python